 Without first realizing and acknowledging this for yourself, you will not stick to the following steps to overcome the addiction and regain your social life and offline focus.

-Once you have admitted to being addicted, it is time to put forth a plan that still allows you to update your status, check on friends and notifications, but without it taking over your life.
+Once you have admitted to being addict, it is time to put forth a plan that still allows you to update your status, check on friends and notifications, but without it taking over your life.
 Therefore, scheduling.

 Go over your usual day, do you attend school, have a job schedule, or other responsibilities?
 Based on these things, plan a time each day to spend a little time on Facebook.